pcbuilderbd/PCBBD-UTILITIES/README.md

 # PCBBD-UTILITIES
-An amazing discord bot made for the PC Builder Bangladesh DIscord Server.
+An amazing discord bot made for the PC Builder Bangladesh Discord Server.